 The possibility of restricting or reducing physical contact was worrisome, but the Health and Safety Task Force has been working in the school building for a few weeks now, considering all the recommendations and guidelines for reopening schools, and have found ways that we might organize and structure daily classroom life to best adhere to guidelines and recommendations about distancing and safety in a way that prioritizes the health and safety of our children and teachers, while also not detracting from the social-emotional quality of children’s experiences.
 Think certain classroom centers being mobile, utilizing the whole classroom for snack and lunch times, and more.

 The changes we will have to make will ideally not take away from or change our teaching philosophy.
 The current state of our world might prioritize taking more space and attending more vigilantly to hygiene, but we don’t believe that adhering to new guidelines will prevent us from our collaborative, explorative, child centered, but teacher facilitated work in our Reggio-inspired classrooms.

-We will be relying on our expert staff of teachers, administrators, and staff members to keep whole group collaboration and experiences alive while prioritizing the health and safety of our children and greater community.
+We will be relying on our expert staff, faculty, and administrators to keep whole group collaboration and experiences alive while prioritizing the health and safety of our children and greater community.

 There will just be extra steps involved.
 The end result will be the same, but the process might look different.

 We will also be utilizing our newly renovated rooftop, outdoor playground.
 This is a great space for allowing kids to safely exercise while social distancing in an outdoor environment.
 We will also be utilizing this space for outdoor classes as well.
 Classes will be able to hold assemblies, read alouds and engage in project work using this space for extended periods of time.